 Demi's Teal Toned Waves

 Navy blue highlights?
-Um, love.
-Demi Lovato looks gorgeous in her dip-dyed, streaky lob.
+We're in love.
+Demi Lovato looks gorgeous with their dip-dyed, streaky lob.
 Here's proof that this shade looks sophisticated in a feathered, tousled style.

 Extreme Navy Waves

-The vibrant navy color, also known as Extreme Blue ($29) by Overtone, is a winning look.
+This vibrant navy color, also known as Extreme Blue ($32) by Overtone, is a winning look.
 It has such pretty, hidden depth and happens to look so natural on dark hair.

 Blue, Blue Curls

-This custom mixture comes courtesy of Pulp Riot's Semi-Permanent Dye ($14), which Marshall says is her favorite dye to use.
+This custom mixture comes courtesy of Pulp Riot's Semi-Permanent Dye, which Marshall says is her favorite dye to use.